VlxtIykg/Eris-bot/README.md

 # To do list
 -Pending: Trying to fix command not being detected <br>
 -Completed: Trying to understand why items being added by the event is not being read as a command whereas the help command registers?<br>
-    > this.client.items.set() adds it to the collection items which requires the command check that gets the args to check if item exists <br>
+&emsp;> this.client.items.set() adds it to the collection items which requires the command check that gets the args to check if item exists <br>
-    > this.client.commands.set() adds it as a command so it can be ran by just -commandName <br>
+&emsp;> this.client.commands.set() adds it as a command so it can be ran by just -commandName <br>

 # Process of what has been done the past 8 days